devayansarkar/flutter-bloc-authentication-navigation/README.md

 ├── generated
 │   └── intl
 ├── l10n
+│   └── intl_en.arb                 # content according to language
 ├── main_development.dart           # To be used for development
 ├── main_production.dart            # To be used for production
 └── main_staging.dart               # To be used for staging
 ```